amitesh-pandey/Spam-Message-Identification-using-Natural_Language_Processing-and-Machine_Learning/README.md

 5. Performing Bag-of-words using TF-IDF
 6. Creating the Pipeline for vectorization & Machine Learning Algorithm
 7. Comparative results are predicted between random forest & SVM

+Based on the comparative analysis, it was found that Support Vector Machine shows the higest accuracy rate of 94.64% when compared to Random Forest.